-In connection with our issuance of the PhaRMA Notes, we entered into a foreign Currency Hedge Agreement (the "Currency Hedge Agreement") to hedge certain risks associated with changes in the value of the Japanese yen relative to the U.S. dollar.
+In connection with our issuance of the PhaRMA Notes, we entered into a foreign Currency Hedge Agreement to hedge certain risks associated with changes in the value of the Japanese yen relative to the U.S. dollar.
 Under the Currency Hedge Agreement, we have the right to purchase dollars and sell yen at a rate of 100 yen per dollar for which we may be required to pay a premium in each year from 2014 through 2020, provided the Currency Hedge Agreement remains in effect.
 A payment of \$2.0 million will be required if, on May 18 of the relevant year, the U.S. dollar is worth 100 yen or less as determined in accordance with the Currency Hedge Agreement.
 In conjunction with establishing the Currency Hedge Agreement, we will be required to post collateral to the counterparty, which may cause us to experience additional quarterly volatility in our financial results.
 We will not be required at any time to post collateral exceeding the maximum premium payments remaining payable under the Currency Hedge Agreements.
 In establishing the hedge, we provided initial funds of approximately \$2.0 million to support our potential hedge obligations.
 Subject to certain obligations we have in connection with the PhaRMA Notes, we have the right to terminate the Currency Hedge Agreement with respect to the 2016 through 2020 period by giving notice to the counterparty prior to May 18, 2014 and payment of a \$2.0 million termination fee.
-Prior to this termination date, the maximum amount of hedge collateral we may be required to post is \$5.9 million.
+Prior to this termination date, the maximum amount of hedge collateral we may be required to post would be \$5.9 million.

 The Currency Hedge Agreement does not qualify for hedge accounting treatment and therefore mark-to-market adjustments will be recognized in our Consolidated Statement of Comprehensive Loss.
-Cumulative mark-to-market adjustments for the nine months ended September 30, 2012 resulted in a \$1.5 million loss.
-Mark-to-market adjustments are determined by quoted prices in markets that are not actively traded and for which significant inputs are observable directly or indirectly, representing the Level 2 in the fair value hierarchy as defined by U.S. GAAP.
-The Company is also required to post collateral in connection with the mark-to-market adjustments based on defined thresholds and as of September 30, 2012, \$5.5 million was posted under the agreement.
+Cumulative mark-to-market adjustments for the three months ended March 31, 2013 resulted in a \$2.0 million gain.
+Mark-to-market adjustments are determined by quoted prices in markets that are not actively traded and for which significant inputs are observable directly or indirectly, representing the Level 2 in the fair value hierarchy as defined by U.S. GAAP Company is also required to post collateral in connection with the mark-to-market adjustments based on defined thresholds and as of March 31, 2013, \$2.7 million was posted under the agreement.